 Transportation in Poe Valley State Park

-Poe Valley State Park is located in central Pennsylvania.
-The park is close to many small towns, including Potters Mills, Millheim and it is around 25 miles from Penn State University.
-There is only one road that leads into the park and it can be accessed from the north off Penns Valley Road.
-The roads leading into the park are very windy and could be difficult to navigate if you have a larger rig.
-There is also no entirely paved road access to the park.
-Access to Poe Valley State Park during the winter months may be limited.
-This is because winter maintenance is not performed on park roads or state forest roads that access the area.
-Call the park office to make sure that there is access to the park if you are planning to visit it during the winter months.
+Poe Valley State Park is located in central Pennsylvania, a little over 25 miles east of Penn State University.
+The park is close to many small towns, including Potters Mills, Millheim, and Siglerville.
+There is only one road that leads into the park, and it can be accessed from the north off Penns Valley Road.
+The roads that lead into the park contain a large number of twists and turns which may be challenging to navigate if you have a larger rig or are towing a trailer or boat.
+There is also no entirely paved road access to the park, and at least eight to 10 miles of this wilderness road is either dirt or gravel and tends to get dusty.
+The roads and driveways inside the campground itself are also composed of dirt and gravel.
+Maintenance is not performed on either the park or state forest roads that access this area during the winter, so access to Poe Valley State Park during the winter months is often limited.
+Call the park office to make sure that the roads to the park are passable if you are planning to visit it during the winter months.

 Campgrounds and parking in Poe Valley State Park